tannal/tannal.glitch.me/inbox.md

 Xinerama is an X11 extension which provides support for extending a desktop across multiple displays.

-w3c webgpu group Apple Google Mozilla intel cocos
+w3c webgpu group Apple Google Mozilla intel cocos microsoft

 Look ahead by one token